 An air conditioning unit can cause air pollution.
 This is because this technology uses a lot of energy, causing emissions to be released into the atmosphere.
 Air conditioners are typically used in warmer climates.
 They don’t always work correctly when the temperatures are high, so some pollution may get released even if you aren’t using your AC for an extended period.

 The pollution caused by air conditioners is not very widely recognized.
 However, the environmental impacts of air conditioners should be taken into account when making a purchasing decision.
-Before getting an air conditioner, it wouldn’t hurt to look for energy-efficient ones that don’t damage the environment as much.
+Before getting an air conditioner installed, it wouldn’t hurt to look for energy-efficient ones that don’t damage the environment as much.
 An air conditioner pollutes the air in the following ways.

 1. Energy Consumption